overdev/raylib-py/README.md

 ```

 This became available by dropping a previous feature wich allowed for a very basic
 swizzling emulation.
-A feature more similas to GLSL vectors is implemented on
+A feature more similar to GLSL vectors is implemented on
 top of Python container emulation magic functions:

 ```python